lovelypearl/datasciencecoursera/HelloWorld.md

 ## This is a markdown file
-The sections in academic libraries
+The sections in academic libraries are:
 Acquisition section
 Circulation section
 Inter-Library loan and fee-based section